MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/server-core/server-core-manage.md

 There are some important limitations and tips to keep in mind when you work with Server Core:

 - If you close all command prompt windows and want to open a new Command Prompt window, you can do that from the Task Manager.
-Press **CTRL+ALT+DELETE**, click **Start Task Manager**, click **More Details > File > Run**, and then type **cmd.exe**.
+Press **CTRL\+ALT\+DELETE**, click **Start Task Manager**, click **More Details > File > Run**, and then type **cmd.exe**.
 (Type **Powershell.exe** to open a PowerShell command windows.)
 Alternatively, you can sign out and then sign back in.
 - Any command or tool that attempts to start Windows Explorer will not work.
 For example, running **start .** from a command prompt won't work.
 - There is no support for HTML rendering or HTML help in Server Core.
-- There are no notifications for activation, new updates, or password expiration because these notifications require the Windows Explorer shell, which is not present in Server Core.
-- If you need to write a script for managing Server Core that requires the secure inclusion of an administrative password, see the scripting column on Microsoft TechNet (http://go.microsoft.com/fwlink/?LinkID=56421).
 - Server Core supports Windows Installer in quiet mode so that you can install tools and utilities from Windows Installer files.
 When installing Windows Installer packages on Server Core, use the **/qb** option to display the basic user interface.
 - To change the time zone, run **Set-Date**.
 - To change international settings, run **control intl.cpl**.
 - **Control.exe** won't run on its own.
 You must run it with either **Timedate.cpl** or **Intl.cpl**.
 - **Winver.exe** isn't available in Server Core.
 To obtain version information use **Systeminfo.exe**.

+## Managing Server Core with Microsoft Project Honolulu
+[Microsoft Project Honolulu](../../manage/honolulu/honolulu.md) is a browser-based management app that enables on-premises administration of Windows Servers with no Azure or cloud dependency.
+Project Honolulu gives you full control over all aspects of your server infrastructure and is particularly useful for management on private networks that are not connected to the Internet.
+You can install Project Honolulu on Windows 10, on a gateway server, or on an installation of Windows Server with Desktop Experience, and then connect to the Server Core system that you want to manage.

 ## Managing Server Core remotely with Server Manager